What is the Book of Luke About?

 A decision of the will to stop feeling angry and to stop blaming a person for something wrong he or she has done; to be friends again.
 God forgives everyone who repents of his or her sins and believes that Jesus died to take the punishment for his or her sins.
 When God forgives a person, God forgets the person’s sins forever.
 God instructs Christians to forgive each other in the same way He has forgiven them.

 The northern part of the land of Israel in Jesus’ day.
-Jesus grew up, preached and did most of His miracles in Galilee.
+Jesus grew up, preached and did most of his miracles in Galilee.
 Galilee is also the name of a large lake in this area.

 The family name of five kings appointed by the Roman emperor to rule Judea in New Testament times.
 Jesus was born during the rule of Herod the Great.
 The names of the other four kings are Herod Archelaus, Herod Antipas, Herod Agrippa I and Herod Agrippa II.